kelsa-gm/item-icon-updater/README.md

 Icons are automatically updated when importing from D&D Beyond using the VTTA module:
 ![](beyond.gif)

+If there are many icons to update, such as importing a new character from D&D Beyond with many spells and items, the update may take several seconds, during which the character sheet tabs may be unresponsive.

 ## Custom Dictionary
 The user may optionally specify a custom dictionary of item names and icon files.
 If specified, these will override the default icons.
 Default icons will still be used for items not included in the custom dictionary.